cirocosta/estaleiro/docs/talk/README.md

         ENTRYPOINT ["dumb-init", "/usr/local/concourse/bin/concourse"]
 ```

+While this has worked great for us for a long time, when it comes to now making
+sure that not only this, but all of our other 10+ images are all scannable, some
+challanges start arising.

 ## what's hard about dockerfiles

-While dockerfiles are great for the versatility that they provide, some
-challanges start arising for Rachel.

 ### 1. tracking what was added